craigmj/gophia/README.md

 Usage
 =====

-Create an Environment:

-    env, err := gophia.NewEnvironment()
-    // check for errors
-    defer env.Close()

-Set the database access type and directory:

-	err = env.Dir(gophia.ReadWrite | gophia.Create, "testdb")
-	// check for errors

 Open the database:

-    db, err := env.Open()
-    // check for errors
-    defer db.Close()

-All of the above steps can be wrapped into:

     db, err := gophia.Open(gophia.ReadWrite | gophia.Create, "testdb")
     // check for errors
     defer db.Close()

-CAUTION: When using the shorthand gophia.Open(), the database's environment is destroyed after the database is opened.
-At this point, I'm unsure whether this might make Sophia unstable.
-If it does, we'll do a sensible workaround.
-For now, use this form with a little caution.

 You're ready to go: